 For about the last year or so we’ve been watching the buzz around so-called “junk fees” being charged to members.
 Every few months the buzz shifts to some new nuance.
 To say this is a moving target is an understatement.

 As always, we look to our clients to guide us as to what they need and how the CUSO should invest.
-But given the target keeps moving, there are still as many opinions as there are observers.
-Our teams continue to study, and in January of 2023 had our first Conversations on ANR/NSF Fees event to brainstorm with credit union experts.
+But since the target keeps moving, there are still as many opinions as there are observers.
+Our teams continue to study, and in 2023 started a series of Conversations on ANR/NSF Fees events (now under the Conversations on Deposit Operations & Member Service group) to brainstorm with credit union experts.

 View slides from Conversations on ANR/NSF Fees (August 29, 2023)